cytoscape/cytoscape.js/documentation/md/notation.md

       classes: 'foo bar', // a space separated list of class names that the element has

-      // NB: you should only use `css` for very special cases; use classes instead
+      // NB: you should only use `style`/`css` for very special cases; use classes instead
-      css: { 'background-color': 'red' } // overriden style properties
+      style: { 'background-color': 'red' } // overriden style properties
     },

     { // node n2